 End Sub

-This indicates that the date format will be (dd-mm-yyyy) according to this.
+xlMDYFormat is marked in the code.
+This indicates that the date format will be (mm-dd-yyyy) [USA format].

-Note: If the numbers in the Date column don’t match with the (mm-dd-yyyy) format then you won’t get the proper output.
+Note: If the numbers in the Date column don’t match with the (mm-dd-yyyy) format, you won’t get the expected output.

-2. Using VBA Text to Columns Operation to Change Date Format
+Example 2 – Using VBA Text to Columns to Change Date Format

-In this segment, we are going to change the date format.
-Here, in the dataset, the date format is (mm-dd-yyyy)[USA Format].
-So, we are going to change it into (dd-mm-yyyy)[UK Format] by using Excel VBA.
+In the dataset, the date format is (mm-dd-yyyy)[USA Format].
+Let’s change it into (dd-mm-yyyy)[UK Format] with VBA.

 Code: